fengyuanchen/viewerjs/README.md

 - Type: `Number`
 - Default: `5000`

-Define interval of each image when playing.
+The amount of time to delay between automatically cycling an image when playing.

 ### minWidth